fatmakahveci/fatmakahveci.com-sources/content/frontend-note/javascript.md

 ## Objects

-- A simple collection of name-value pairs.
-It is similar to dictionaries in python.
+- A simple collection of name-value pairs that is similar to dictionaries in python.
+- Objects = Reference Values
+  - For objects, including arrays, the memory address is stored in the variable.
+  - The underlying value, such as the object or array, can be edited without changing the address.
+  - The value can therefore be edited without reassigning the variable.

 ## Array